shivansh1111111/StayEaze/README.md

 # StayEaze
-An stay Booking Application at your ease and comfort .
+An Full Stack stay Booking Application at your ease and comfort .